ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 :::

-:::note Per Transaction Spending Limit **spendingLimitinWei** Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Brand Token.
-1 Brand Token = 10^18 atto Brand Token.
+:::note Per Transaction Spending Limit **spendingLimitinWei** Spending limit is the maximum number of tokens a user can spend in one transaction to be passed in atto Token.
+1 Token = 10^18 atto Token.
 :::

 #### Finally calling `activateUser` workflow